Sayani-Patty/Bootstrap_Tindog/README.md

-# Bootstrap_Tindog
+# Bootstrap-Project
-The website is created using Bootstrap with HTML and CSS.
-The website is user friendly across mobile applications
+This is my First Bootstrap project